RyanSkraba/components/services/components-api-service-rest-all-components/readme.md

 * **my_databse_name** see the previous paragraph.
 * **my_version** see the previous paragraph.

-here is an example for oracle
+Here is an example for oracle

 ```
-,
 {
     "id" : "Oracle Thin",
     "class" : "oracle.jdbc.driver.OracleDriver",
     "url" : "jdbc:oracle:thin:@myhost:1521:thedb",
     "paths" :
     [
-            {"path" : "mvn:jdbc-drivers/oracle/7"}
+      { "path" : "mvn:jdbc-drivers/oracle/7" }
     ]
 }
 ```

-###How this service is built
+### How this service is built

 * This module unzips all the component maven repository build by the maven module service/components-maven-repo
 * it also unzip the list of components of the above maven repo in the configuration folder.
 * it adds the service artifact in the component maven repository to have a complete autonomous maven repository.